redhat-na-ssa/demo-ocp-llm-d/README.md

 ## Install Infra Prereqs

-- OpenShift 4.18 - see `ocp-4-18-setup`
+- OpenShift 4.18 - see `ocp-4-18-setup` for manual installation of `llm-d` dependencies
-- OpenShift 4.19 - the CRDs needed for `llm-d` are included in OCP 4.19
+- OpenShift 4.19 - CRDs needed for `llm-d` are shipped in OCP 4.19

-## Configure Your RHOAI Deployment for `llm-d`
+## Configure RHOAI to Disable KNative Serving

+The default serving in RHOAI 2.x leverage KNative Serving (`llm-d` will be the default in 3.x).
+The following configurations disable KNative.

 ### `DSCInitialization`